maizzle/maizzle.com/content/docs/components.md

 ---
 title: "Components"
-description: "Import components into your HTML email templates and render them with custom slot content and data"
+description: "Import components into your HTML email templates and render them with custom slot content and data."
 ---

 # Components